Mister-SOSA/SOSABot/README.md

 # SOSABot
 A Discord bot written using PyCord.
 Features moderation, economy, and more.
 One of my more recent solo projects.

 > :warning: An abundance of this code is written specifically for my use case.
-Many of the features are specific to my guild and database schemas.
+Many of the features are specific to my guild and database schema.
 This repo is mostly a showcase of what is possible with the Discord API.
+Feel free to pull any features that you want to use in your own bot.

 # Features
 ## Application Commands